zenrosadira/abap-tbox-csvman/README.md

 :office_worker: **Useful.
 Regarding reading the csv, is there an automatism to help identify errors in the data?**

 :mage: We have it.
-When a CSV is read, some validation checks are performed according to the data type of the target fields: date fields (if not initial) must be a valid and plausible date; time fields (if not initial) must contain a valid and plausible time, numerical fields (if not initial) must contain a valid number.
+When a CSV is read, some validation checks are performed according to the data type of the target fields: date fields (if not blank) must be a valid and plausible date; time fields (if not blank) must contain a valid and plausible time, numerical fields (if not blank) must contain a valid number.
 Whenever any of these check fail, the contents are not transferred.
 You get a detailed report for the validation fails by calling `get_validations_fails( )`.

 Suppose you read this CSV: